aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsb-to-ott/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a XLSB to OTT conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSB and OTT files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSB file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+<h2>Why to Convert XLSB to OTT</h2>

+XLSB is a binary file format used by Microsoft Excel to store spreadsheet data.
+It is a compressed version of the XLSX file format and is used to reduce the size of the file.
+OTT is a file format used by Microsoft Word to store documents.
+It is a compressed version of the DOCX file format and is used to reduce the size of the file.
+Converting XLSB to OTT allows users to access the data stored in the XLSB file in a format that is compatible with Microsoft Word.

+<h2>How Aspose.Total Helps for XLSB to OTT Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers automate the conversion process from XLSB to OTT.
+It includes APIs for dealing with different file formats, including XLSB and OTT files.
+The conversion process is done in two steps.
+Firstly, the XLSB file is converted to HTML using the Aspose.Cells for Python via .NET API.
+Then, the created HTML is saved into the desired Microsoft Word format using the Aspose.Words for Python via .NET API.
+This process allows developers to quickly and easily convert XLSB files to OTT files.

 {{% /blocks/products/pf/feature-page-summary %}}